Planning obligations (Section 106)

 Read what legal requirements we follow to allow planning permission to be granted for development proposals.

 Planning obligations (sometimes known as Section 106 requirements) are legal agreements that are used by us to allow, in appropriate circumstances, planning permission to be granted for development proposals that might have otherwise been considered unacceptable in planning terms.

 To lessen the impact of a development, planning obligations are used to secure affordable housing and other measures.
 These obligations are secured through a legal agreement or unilateral undertaking.

-This guidance remains in effect although parts of it have been superseded by the Community Infrastructure Levy regulations at GOV.UK.
+Please note this guidance remains in effect although parts of it have been superseded by the Community Infrastructure Levy regulations at GOV.UK.
 The SPG below refers to policies which predate the extant policy framework (consisting of Westminster’s City Plan 2016 and saved UDP policies).
 The City Plan 2019-2040 was adopted in 21 April 2021.